cato-001/calc/README.md

 # CALC

-This is a simple CLI script to evaluate simple math expression.
+This is a simple CLI script to evaluate math expression.

 ## Usage